gatlin/go-orc/README.md

 **I am working on a new version of this.
 Same ideas, cleaner semantics, much much nicer syntax.**

+**ACTUALLY I AM NOT AS I DON'T REALLY USE GO ANYMORE BUT IDK IT MIGHT STILL BE USEFUL**

 (c) 2012 Gatlin Johnson <gatlin@niltag.net>.
 See LICENSE for licensing details.